oli-clive-griffin/model-diffing/README.md

 All sparse coding models are abstracted over activation functions, and losses are handled by trainers.
 This is nice because different training schemes are usually a combination of (activation function, loss function, some hyperparameters, some scheduling) and this way we put all of that in the trainer class in a type-safe way.

 #### Tensor Shapes
 This library makes extensive use of "[shape suffixes](https://medium.com/@NoamShazeer/shape-suffixes-good-coding-style-f836e72e24fd)" and einops to attempt to make the quite complex and varying tensor shapes a bit more manageable.
-Usually shapes are usually:
+The most common shapes are:
 - `B`: Batch
 - `M`: Models
 - `P`: Hookpoints (for example, different layers of the residual stream)